Learning Disentangled Representation for One-shot Progressive Face Swapping: Method

 \subsection{Disentangled Representation Module}

-The learning of disentangled representations has drawn much attention in recent years.
-In this section, we focus mainly on disentanglement techniques applied in face swapping.
-According to the definition of face swapping, separating the attribute information from the identity information in a given face image is an important problem.
-Inspired by recent advances in style transfer~\cite{gatys2016image,huang2018multimodal}, we exploit DRM, which contains a ``content'' encoder and a ``style'' encoder, to learn disentangled representations for face swapping.
-In this paper, we formulate identity information as ``style'' information, while attribute information can be seen as ``content'' information.
+For face swapping, separating the attribute information from the identity information in a given face image is an important problem.
+Motivated by recent advances in style transfer~\cite{gatys2016image,huang2018multimodal}, we exploit DRM, which contains a ``content'' encoder and a ``style'' encoder, to learn disentangled representations for face swapping.
+We formulate identity information as ``style'' information, while attribute information can be seen as ``content'' information.
 Both types can be optimized during the training process.
-In summary, DRM is adopted to disentangle the representation of a human face into two parts: an attribute encoder ${E_{attr}}$ and an identity encoder ${E_{id}}$.
-Deep residual learning methods have achieved superior performance on various computer vision tasks~\cite{he2016deep,he2017mask}.
-Enlightened by these methods, residual blocks are adopted as the basic network architecture units in our method.
-Figure~\ref{fig:basic_residual_block} shows an overview of the basic downsampling residual block.
-Note that we choose instance normalization rather than batch normalization in this paper because instance normalization normalizes each sample to a single ``style'', while batch normalization normalizes a batch of samples to be centered around a single ``style''.
-Face swapping needs to preserve the identity or attributes of each individual sample, which means instance normalization is better for generating images with vastly different identities.
+In this work, DRM disentangles the representation of a face image with an attribute encoder ${E_{attr}}$ and an identity encoder ${E_{id}}$.
+In addition, we use residual blocks~\cite{he2016deep,he2017mask} as the basic network architecture units.
+Note that we choose instance normalization rather than batch normalization in this paper because instance normalization normalizes each sample to a single ``style''.
+In contrast, batch normalization normalizes a batch of samples to be centered around a single ``style''.
+Face swapping needs to preserve the identity or attributes of each sample, which means instance normalization is better for generating images with vastly different identities.